Everything You Need to Know About Ocean Shipping

 High Initial Costs

 One of the biggest disadvantages of container shipping is the high initial cost.
-The containers can be expensive, and purchasing and transporting them can add up quickly.
+The containers can be expensive, and the cost of purchasing and transporting them can add up quickly.
 The cost of equipment needed for loading and unloading these containers is also capital-intensive.

 Limited Flexibility